mlanser/f451-sensehat/README.md

-# f451 Labs Enviro+ module
+# f451 Labs SenseHat module

 ## Overview

-The *f451 Labs Enviro+* module encapsulates the drivers for the [*Pimoroni Enviro+* HAT](https://shop.pimoroni.com/products/enviro?variant=31155658457171) within a single class.
-This module provides a standard set of methods to read sensor data and display content to the onboard 0.96" LCD (160x80).
+The *f451 Labs SenseHat* module encapsulates the drivers for the [*Raspberry Pi Sense HAT*](https://www.raspberrypi.com/documentation/accessories/sense-hat.html) within a single class.
+This module also provides a standard set of methods to read sensor data and display content to the onboard 8x8 LED display.

 ## Install